 - Task Management

-This answers what needs to be done.
+This is the answer to what must be done.

 - Material Organization

-This answers where things live.
+This clarifies the place where things reside.

 - Routines